wazuh/wazuh-documentation/source/installation-guide/wazuh-cluster/wazuh_single_node_cluster.rst

 .. note::
-  It is strongly recommended to secure the API.
-The following document :ref:`securing_api` explains how to enable HTTPS communication, change the default user and password and more.
+  It is strongly recommended to secure the Wazuh API.
+The following document :ref:`securing_api` explains how to enable HTTPS communication, change the default user and password, and more.

 .. _wazuh_server_single_node_filebeat: